executablebooks/MyST-Parser/docs/syntax/math.md

 Enabling the [amsmath](#syntax/amsmath) extension will directly parse the following top-level math environments:

-> equation, multline, gather, align, alignat, flalign, matrix, pmatrix, bmatrix, Bmatrix, vmatrix, Vmatrix, eqnarray.
+> equation, multiline, gather, align, alignat, flalign, matrix, pmatrix, bmatrix, Bmatrix, vmatrix, Vmatrix, eqnarray.

 As expected, environments ending in `*` will not be numbered, for example: